cockles98/itau-quant-challenge-2025/README.md

 # Atlas, the market cartographer

 ## Executive Summary
 Atlas, the market cartographer is a full research and execution framework for regime-aware hierarchical risk parity.
 The platform combines persistent homology turbulence (PH), Mapper-based topology, classical factor overlays, and machine-learning meta-models (Ridge / ElasticNet) to produce robust allocations for a long-only Brazilian equity universe.
-The complete study spans **04 Sep 2017 to 06 Oct 2025** with the following headline results:
+The complete study spans **14 Sep 2017 to 06 Oct 2025** with the following headline results:

-- **Walk-forward (504d IS / 126d OOS, rolling, excesso Selic):** Sharpe 1.10, annual return 29.7%, annual vol 16.5%, max drawdown -19.9%.
+-  **Walk-forward (504d IS / 126d OOS, rolling, Selic excess):** Sharpe 1.18, annual return 31.6%, annual vol 16.5%, max drawdown -19.9%.
-- **Full backtest (mesma janela, excesso Selic):** Sharpe 1.10, annual return 29.7%, annual vol 16.5%, max drawdown -19.9%.
-- **Validity checks:** Probabilistic Sharpe ratio ~1.0 com p-valor deflacionado 19.4% (~80% de confianca de que o excesso sobre a Selic nao e ruido).
+- **Validity checks:** Probabilistic Sharpe ratio ~1.0 with deflated p-value 11.6% (~88.4% confidence that the excess over the Selic rate is not noise).

 Each research component is modular, traceable, and designed for professional auditability: configs are YAML-based, artifacts are persisted to `artifacts/` and `reports/`, and every run can be reproduced with a single CLI command.